 As a designer, this means I’ll be encouraging my PNR clients to feature a man on their covers and steering them away from plain scenery without a human element.
 If you think about it, romance is a genre driven by relationships.
 It’s hard to have a compelling love affair with an inanimate object.

-Next, I tackled everyone’s favorite question when it comes to romance novel covers (paranormal and otherwise): do you need to have a shirtless man on your cover?
+Next, I tackled everyone’s favorite question — do you need to have a shirtless man on your cover?

 I broke down the book covers into four categories.
-0 being non-sexual (see Nora Roberts), 1 being romantic (see Bella Forrest’s A Shade of Vampire covers), 2 being sexy, i.e a shirtless man with his abs covered, or a clothed couple kissing, 3 was flamin’ hot, i.e a shirtless man with abs or underwear visible or a partially nude couple kissing.
-Out of all those covers the average worked out to about 2.4.
+0 being non-sexual (see Nora Roberts), 1 being romantic (see Bella Forrest’s A Shade of Vampire covers), 2 being sexy, i.e a shirtless man with his abs covered, or a clothed couple kissing, 3 being flamin’ hot, i.e a shirtless man with abs or underwear visible or a partially nude couple kissing.
+T he average worked out to about 2.4.
 Which means paranormal romance covers, on the whole, are pretty darn sexual.
-If you think about the way the e-reader market works (no one else needs to see the book cover but you) and the trends toward more and more steamy books, this makes sense.
+If you think about the way the e-reader market works (no one else needs to see the book cover but you) and the fact that steamier books tend to sell better, this trend makes sense.

-You will notice that the bigger names like Nora Roberts or Bella Forrest tend have less sexual covers than the authors who have spent less time at the top of the lists.
+You will notice that the bigger names like Nora Roberts or Bella Forrest tend to have less sexual covers than the greener authors.
 The more established your brand, the less sexual you have to be to grab readers.

 Phew, okay.
-If you’re like me, by this point you’d be happy to never see another underwear model, and you’re probably wondering “What about the paranormal in the paranormal romance, Sylvia?”
+If you’re like me, by this point you’d be happy to never see another underwear model and you’re probably wondering “What about the paranormal in the paranormal romance, Sylvia?”
 Good question.
 One of the hottest categories of paranormal romance right now are shifters.
 Werewolves, werebears, werecats, werehawks, you name it.
 Most shifter books feature the title animals on their covers, so I decided to break down which animals are the most popular.
 I discovered what we all knew, that bears are particularly beloved at the moment.
 But I was also surprised to note that wolves still held the top spot.
 Bears, bobcats and even gorillas may come and go, but the werewolf seems to be here to stay.
-Drilling down to look at some of the more exotic cover critters, I found the cat was for a cozy mystery series and the gorilla was due T.S Joyce giving in to a request from her readers.
+Drilling down to look at some of the more exotic cover critters, I found cats to be popular in cozy mysteries.
+The lone gorilla shifter on the list can be explained by publishing powerhouse T.S Joyce expanding her series in new directions.